giturdirtypawsoff/giturdirtypawsoff/README.md

 - 🌱 I’m currently learning: paused on Python.
 Currently exploring SEO, PPC ASO
 - 💞️ I’m looking to collaborate on... anything!
 - 📫 How to reach me: pop me a message or send me an email
+- 👇 Look at my Escapades file to see the coding I have done

 <!---
 giturdirtypawsoff/giturdirtypawsoff is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.